Max-Qi/ECE221-matlab/README.md

 # ECE221

-This contains all the matlab code for labs in ECE221 (electric and magnetic fields)
+This contains code for ECE221 (electric and magnetic fields) This includes:
+  Lab Handouts
+  Matlab Files